KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 1. Deploy your custom project and test creating a new instance of process with ID: __YOUR_DEVCENTER_ACCOUNT_KEY.YOUR_CUSTOM_SYNC_WORKFLOW_NAME__.

-1. Once you have a new process instance created.

-1. Navigate to the *Menu > Manage > Process Instances* section of Business Central.
+1. Once you have a new process instance created, navigate to the *Menu > Manage > Process Instances* section of Business Central.

 	* Once redirected to the *Manage Process Instances* section of Business Central, click on __Actions option of your process instance.
 	* From the Actions menu, select __Signal__ option.
 	* Then __Signaling Process Instance__ window is opened.
-Pass __Signal Name as `fulfilled` and click on Signal button.
+Pass __Signal__ Name as `fulfilled` and click on Signal button.
 	* From the process instance detail view, select Diagram and review the current state of workflow execution.
-It is showing as __Completed.
+It is showing as __Completed__.